nleiva/ansible-kubernetes/acm.md

 ### Ansible Collections

-We will also need the Ansible [Kubernetes Collection](https://github.com/ansible-collections/kubernetes.core).
+We need the Ansible [Kubernetes Collection](https://github.com/ansible-collections/kubernetes.core).

 ```bash
 ansible-galaxy collection install -r collections/requirements.yml
 ```

-## Registering  new cluster with ACM
+## Creating and registering a new Kubernetes cluster with ACM

-Follow these steps to provision an EKS cluster.
+Follow these steps to provision an EKS cluster, for example, and have it added to [ACM](https://www.redhat.com/en/technologies/management/advanced-cluster-management).

 1. Provide the filepath of ACM's Kubeconfig via the var `my_acm_config`.

-2. Run the [Playbook](main.ym) with the extra-var `acm_import` set to `true`, and wait a couple of minutes while your Cluster is being provisioned and added to ACM.
+2. Run the [Playbook](main.ym) with the extra-var `acm_import` set to `true`, and wait a couple of minutes while your Cluster is being provisioned and added to [ACM](https://www.redhat.com/en/technologies/management/advanced-cluster-management).

 ```bash
  ⇨  ansible-playbook main.yml -v --extra-vars "acm_import=true my_acm_config=~/.kube/config cloud_provider=aws"